NHLOCAL/AiTimeline/_data/timeline.md

 ## June 2025
 - Google releases **Gemini 2.5 Pro** (final production-ready version), which leads benchmarks across the board.
 - ElevenLabs rolls out **Eleven v3 (alpha)** TTS with fine grained emotion control and support for 70+ languages.
-- OpenAI debuts **o3‑pro**, an enhanced reasoning model offering extended context and real‑time tool integrations.
+- OpenAI debuts **o3 pro**, an enhanced reasoning model offering extended context and real time tool integrations.

 ## July 2025
-- xAI releases **Grok 4**, achieving a new SOTA of 15.9% on ARC-AGI v2 and 25.4% on Humanity’s Last Exam.
+- xAI releases **Grok 4**, achieving a new SOTA of 15.9% on ARC-AGI v2 and 25.4% on Humanity’s Last Exam. (*special*)
-- OpenAI unveils the **ChatGPT Agent**, embedding autonomous coding, web research and tool use directly within the chat interface.
+- OpenAI unveils the **ChatGPT Agent**, embedding autonomous coding, web research and tool use directly within the chat interface. (*special*)
-- An experimental OpenAI model secures a **gold medal** at IMO 2025 without any external tools.
+- An experimental OpenAI model secures a **gold medal** at IMO 2025 without any external tools. (*special*)
-- Google introduces **Gemini Deep Think**, which also earns an IMO 2025 gold by solving five of six problems with parallel reasoning.
+- Google introduces **Gemini Deep Think**, which also earns an IMO 2025 gold by solving five of six problems with parallel reasoning. (*special*)
 - Alibaba open-sources two variants, **Qwen3-235B-A22B-Instruct-2507** (instruction-tuned) and **Qwen3-Coder**, for general LLM use and automated code generation.
 - Moonshot AI debuts **Kimi K2**, a Chinese LLM praised for its open-research focus and robust performance.
 - Chinese startup Zhipu open-sources **GLM-4.5**, a 130 B-parameter model tailored for intelligent-agent applications.